Fresh Fig Cake

 - 1/2 cup unsalted butter

 - 2 1/2 teaspoons baking powder

 - Vanilla ice cream (optional)

-- Step 1 Preheat the oven to 350 degrees F. Oil 8 standard size ramekins, place on a baking sheet and set aside.
+- Step 1 Preheat the oven to 350 degrees F. Oil 8 standard-size ramekins, place on a baking sheet, and set aside.

-- Step 3 For the Cake: In a medium mixing bowl add the flour, baking powder and salt.
-Place near your work station.
+- Step 3 For the Cake: In a medium mixing bowl add the flour, baking powder, and salt.
+Place near your workstation.

 - Step 4 In the bowl of an electric mixer, such as a KitchenAid, fitted with a paddle attachment, add the butter and sugar and beat well until combined.
-Add the eggs, one at a time, scrapping down the sides as needed.
+Add the eggs, one at a time, scraping down the sides as needed.
 Mix in the vanilla.
 Slowly add the flour mixture and milk alternating as you go.
 Mix well.